 Take a journey from prehistoric times right up to the modern-day events of this culturally rich nation, where you’ll come across everything from ornate statues of the Buddha to a mummy of a woman from the 1800s.

-I think a visit to the History Museum of Ho Cho Minh City is a great way to learn about some of the other parts of Vietnam where you’re likely to visit, like My Son, for example.
+I think a visit to the History Museum of Ho Cho Minh City is a great way to learn about some of the other parts of Vietnam that you’re likely to visit, like My Son, for example.

 The Museum of History is open Tuesday to Sunday from 8:00 – 11:30 and 13:00 – 17:00.